Black Rice Pudding / Nap Naang made the Rongmei Naga Style

 Nap Naang is a black rice pudding made with sticky black rice.
 This is a mildly sweet pudding that has a natural nutty flavor due to the black rice.

-Nagaland comprises of majorly tribal population.
-Every tribe in the Nagaland speak its unique language and hence Nagas has more than 20 different dialects.
+Nagaland comprises of major tribal population.
+Every tribe in Nagaland speaks its unique language, and hence, Nagas have more than 20 different dialects.
 The traditional languages do not have any script of their own and the Christian missionaries used Roman scripts for these languages.

-The cuisine of Nagaland mainly comprises of meats and fishes which are often smoked, dried or fermented.
+The cuisine of Nagaland mainly comprises meats and fish, which are often smoked, dried, or fermented.
 Naga food tends to be on the spicier side.
-The Naga chilies are very famous and there are few varieties of chilies that grows in the region.
+The Naga chilies are very famous, and there are a few varieties of chilies that grow in the region.

-The other thing that caught my eyes were the Naga tomatoes also known as the Tree tomatoes that has been a traditional food item of the Naga people.
-These tomatoes grows in trees that could grow to a height of 18 to 25 ft.
+The other thing that caught my eye was the Naga tomatoes, also known as the Tree tomatoes, that has been a traditional food item of the Naga people.
+These tomatoes grow in trees that can grow to a height of 18 to 25 feet.

-The fruit is either found singly on the tree or in the clusters of 3-12.
-The fruit is smooth, egg shaped and pointed at both ends and the color might vary from red to orange or yellow to purple.
+The fruit is either found singly on the tree or in clusters of 3-12.
+The fruit is smooth, egg-shaped, and pointed at both ends, and the color might vary from red to orange or yellow to purple.

 The recipe I chose for today is a black rice pudding made with sticky black rice.
-There are similar black rice pudding made in Thailand as well, but instead of just regular milk they are cooked in coconut milk.
+There are similar black rice puddings made in Thailand as well, but instead of just regular milk, they are cooked in coconut milk.

 Nap Naang is a mildly sweet pudding that has a natural nutty flavor due to the black rice.
-This pudding does not need any other flavoring or garnishes because of the flavor and the nuttiness of the black rice makes up for that.
+This pudding does not need any other flavoring or garnishes because the flavor and the nuttiness of the black rice make up for that.

-Even though it is called the black rice, the color of this rice is deep purple and hence this pudding also has a very beautiful deep purple color.
+Even though it is called black rice, the color of this rice is deep purple, and hence this pudding also has a very beautiful deep purple color.
 I cooked the rice almost entirely in milk and it was very creamy.

 Preparation time - 10 minutes plus overnight soaking